 I also liked the way they didn’t drag the characters story out for too long either.
 When she was dead, she didn’t magically come back from the grave, though at the same time they were able to link her to Philip Burton in a way that was quite nice too.

 Overall one of the best characters in the series and one of the best performances from Juliet Aubrey too.

 Leek was the main villain of the shows second series.
 He hoped to create an army of creatures from both the past and the future in order to gain power for himself.
 Ultimately however when Nick Cutter broke the device he used to control the Future Predators Leek himself was torn to pieces by them.
 He was played by Karl Theobald.

-Also much like Helen his death has a wonderful irony to it as he is torn to pieces by the very creatures he had hoped to control, after mere minutes earlier having laughed at Cutters suggestion that they couldn’t control them.
+Also much like Helen his death has a wonderful irony to it as he is torn to pieces by the very creatures he had hoped to control, mere minutes after having laughed at Cutters suggestion that they couldn’t control them.